 {% endarchiveList %}

-In this way,render_article_itemThe macro function will be called every time through the loop, passing a different one each timeitem(i.e.,)article_objThus rendering a list of article items with consistent structure but different content.
-In this way, if we need to adjust the HTML structure or style of the article list items, we only need to modifyrender_article_itemThe macro function can be placed in one place, and all the calls to it will be updated accordingly.
+By this means,render_article_itemThe macro function will be called each time the loop runs, passing a different oneitem(i.e.),article_obj),thus rendering a list item with consistent structure but different content.
+This way, if we need to adjust the HTML structure or style of the list item, we only need to modifyrender_article_itemA macro function can be defined once, and all calls to it will be updated accordingly.

-Organize the macro function into an independent file for reuse.
+Organize macro functions into independent files for reuse.

-With the addition of website features, you may need to create multiple macro functions, and even share these macro functions across different template files (such as the homepage, category page, search page, etc.).It would be cumbersome and difficult to manage if all macro functions are defined in the same template file.
+As the website functionality increases, you may create multiple macro functions, and even need to share these macro functions in different template files (such as the homepage, category page, search page, etc.).At this point, defining all macro functions in the same template file will become cumbersome and difficult to manage.

-Assuming we have created a file named)macros.htmland defined the above in itrender_article_itemMacros, and some other auxiliary macros.
-In the template files where we need to use these macros, we can use{% import ... %}tags to import them:
+Suppose we created a file namedmacros.html, and defined the above in itrender_article_itemMacro functions, and some auxiliary macros as well.
+In the template files that need to use these macros, we can use{% import ... %}tags to import them:

 {# 在某个模板文件(如 index.html 或 list.html)的顶部 #}